 Scouting tools, aids and techniques

-There are several tools and techniques that can help with scouting.
+There are several tools and techniques that you can use for scouting.
 For example:

 - Use a magnifier glass